rpm-software-management/dnf/doc/command_ref.rst

     the current state of RPMDB, it will not undo the transaction.

 ``dnf history userinstalled``
-    Show all installonly packages, packages installed outside of DNF and packages not installed as dependency.
+    Show all packages installed by user, installed from a group or a module profile, and packages installed outside of DNF.
 I.e. it lists packages that will stay on the system when :ref:`\autoremove_command-label` or :ref:`\remove_command-label` along with
     `clean_requirements_on_remove` configuration option set to True is executed.
 Note the same results can be accomplished with ``dnf repoquery --userinstalled``, and the repoquery